-More than a decade later after a collapse of the USSR, it took another unexpected chance that Mr. Bukovsky was allowed to visit Russia and to get an access to the archives of the Politburo.
-The book therefore follows the line of those top secret documents which Mr. Bukovsky had managed even to copy: also due to a good luck (as described in the book).
+More than a decade later, after the collapse of the USSR, it took another unexpected chance that Mr. Bukovsky was allowed to visit Russia and to get access to the archives of the Politburo.
+The book therefore follows the line of those top secret documents which Mr. Bukovsky had managed even to copy: also due to good luck (as described in the book).

 That's how and why this book is an account of the Soviet crimes – a unique resource for historians wishing to meticulously follow the awkward language of the highest soviet nomenclatura ruling inside and outside of the USSR.

-What was the Soviet ideology (and the ideology of its clients everywhere in the world) was obvious: it was the original Marxism-Leninism-Stalinism simplistically called "Communism" in the West.
+It was obvious what the Soviet ideology (and the ideology of its clients everywhere in the world) was: it was the original Marxism-Leninism-Stalinism, simplistically called "Communism" in the West.
 Indeed, all Soviet dissidents knew this ideology, lived under it, hated it, and many dreamed to escape from it into the free world, whose ideology they imagined at least as something opposite.
-They imagined the West as the most advanced achievement of the human civilization based on and owning everything to its Judeo-Christian tradition.
+They imagined the West as the most advanced achievement of the human civilization based on and owing everything to its Judeo-Christian tradition.

 However, reaching the West, the Soviet dissidents were caught in by an unpleasant surprise, figuring out that the contemporary West even formally does not adhere to any particular ideology: not even to a particular Faith!
 Yes, some Western people could hate communism without any consequences for themselves, while others loved it, and the majority had no clue and no faith in anything – the situation envisioned by G.K.
 Chesterton: "When men choose not to believe in God, they do not thereafter believe in nothing, they then become capable of believing in anything".

 Obviously, the Western complicity part first of all is intended for the Western conservatives and patriots.
-However since emergence of Marxism even they have had no clue about its true nature and danger, living in complacency and fantasy world of their own.
-Why then even to listen to some "alarmists" and "bad dissidents" like Mr. Bukovsky?
+However, since the emergence of Marxism, even they have had no clue about its true nature and danger, living in complacency and a fantasy world of their own.
+Why then even listen to some "alarmists" and "bad dissidents" like Mr. Bukovsky?